 - Expenses (Rent Expense, Wages Expense, Interest Expense, etc.)

 - Losses (Loss on the sale of assets, Loss from a lawsuit, etc.)

 Accounts decreased by debits A debit will decrease the following types of accounts:

 - Liabilities (Notes Payable, Accounts Payable, Interest Payable, etc.)

 - Stockholders' Equity (Common Stock, Retained Earnings)

-Balance remaining after one or a series of bookkeeping entries.
+The debit balance refers to the balance that remains after one or a series of bookkeeping entries.
 This amount represents an asset or an expense of the entity.
-(See balance.)

 Under double-entry bookkeeping, your debit accounts and your credit accounts should be equal, effectively balancing your financial accounts and helping ensure that your business finances don’t receive extra attention from the tax authorities in the form of an audit.